gohgabriel/boot_mlmem/README.md

 # boot_mlmem

 This is a Python module for multilevel moderated mediation analysis with contrast testing and bootstrapping for statistical inference, based on the [SPSS MLmem macro](https://njrockwood.com/mlmed) by Nicholas Rockwood.
 Instead of using Monte Carlo, this implementation uses bootstrapping.
-Note that this module is more limited in functionality and was developed for personal use for very specific requirements.
-Most users with access to SPSS should use the [MLmem macro](https://njrockwood.com/mlmed).
+Note that this module is more limited in functionality and was developed for personal use for very specific requirements, and as such, is not very user-friendly.
+Most users with access to SPSS should use the [MLmem macro](https://njrockwood.com/mlmed) instead.

 ## Purpose

 This module assists in complex statistical analyses within a multilevel modeling framework.
 It specifically performs the following:

     Multilevel Moderated Mediation: Investigates how relationships between an independent variable (X), a dependent variable (Y), and parallel mediating variables (M1, M2, M3) are influenced by moderators at the cluster level (level-2).
-    Contrast Analysis: Examines and quantifies meaningful differences in indirect effects across various moderator levels.
+    User-specified Contrast Analysis: Examines and quantifies meaningful differences in indirect effects across various moderator levels.
     Bootstrapping: Offers robust statistical inference and estimation of confidence intervals for calculated effects.

 ## Dependencies